 JOIN LEADERS ~ EXCHANGE IDEAS ~ TAKE ACTION

 This website is for the use of the membership of District 5610 clubs, district leadership and the public.
 You can locate club meetings and locations in the left column, and District leaders in Organization.
 Please browse the information, suggest additions and changes, or ask questions by reaching leaders in "Contact Us."
 If you login as a member of Rotary, you can access additional club and district management information.

-Rotary International is the world's first service club organization, with more than 1.2 million members in 34,000 clubs worldwide.
+Rotary International is the world's first service club organization, with more than 1.2 million members in over 35,000 clubs worldwide, divided into 536 Districts.
 Rotary club members are volunteers who work locally, regionally, and internationally to combat hunger, improve health and sanitation, provide education and job training, promote peace, and eradicate polio under the motto Service Above Self.